What should you do to avoid colliding with another boat? What are the best ways to eliminate boat accidents?

 Rule 7: Notice the limited speed

 Vehicles should always navigate in a safe manner.
-The US Coast Guard can stop your vessel if you go over the limited speed.
+The US Coast Guard can stop your vessel if you exceed the speed limit.
 Keep in mind the rules:

 - Slow down in no-wake zones and low visibility areas (e.g., rain, fog, sun glare).